arnovanstaden/Triple-D/README.md

 # Triple D
-A PWA App for learning those pesky German articles using flashcards with images and content sourced from a headless CMS.
+[In Development] A PWA App for learning German nouns, and those pesky articles, and their accompanying nouns, by language level and category through flashcards with images and content sourced from a headless CMS.

 ## Link
 You can visit the site [here](https://triple-d.vercel.app/).

 ## Features
-* Authentication
+* Learn Nouns + Articles through Flashcard Images in different combinations
+* Learn by Language Level or Category
 * Mobile-First Native App Design & Experience
-* Persistent User Data Across Devices
 * Progressive Web App Functionality
-* Blazing-Fast Data Storage & Retrieval using Firebase

 ## Additional Information